earlephilhower/BackgroundAudio/README.md

 * AAC decode source is from the Helix project and licensed under RealNetwork's RSPL license.
 For commercial use you're still going to need the usual AAC licensing from [Via Licensing](http://www.via-corp.com/us/en/licensing/aac/overview.html).
 * MP3 decode source is from libMAD by Underbit Technologies, Inc., and licensed under the GPL.
+* ESpeak-NG is GPL3 licensed and available from the maintainers at https://github.com/espeak-ng/espeak-ng